header-banner-UKcovid19.jpg

 Meat Industry Disruptions

 Another recent coronavirus casualty is the meat industry.
-With its main customer base – the foodservice sector – having closed up shop, many processors are being left with a backlog of stock and nowhere to send it.
+With its main customer base – the food service sector – having closed up shop, many processors are left with a backlog of stock and nowhere to send it.
 Step into a supermarket, however, and a completely different picture emerges.
 Walking down the meat aisle, the shelves are bare of products such as chicken, sliced meats and beef mince.
 Other items, however, like steak and roast joints, aren’t being touched.7

 The key factor in this is that since lockdown, many households are making pragmatic, economical choices when it comes to what they buy – leaving luxury cuts like steak and roast joints off the menu.
 The figures speak for themselves: last month, beef mince sales rose by 45%, coming to make up 60% of all beef products sold in the UK.8